-Political comedy isn’t just entertainment — it’s become a cultural phenomenon for conservatives in 2025.
+Political comedy isn’t just entertainment — it’s become a cultural phenomenon for conservatives this year.

 With comedians like Leonarda Jonie, Quinn Dale, Andrew Schulz, and JP Sears roasting liberal hypocrisy, media double standards, and woke culture, millions of conservatives are tuning in for laughs that also validate their worldview.